You are at: Home » Buy Cardano (ADA)

 Step 2 – Buy ADA on an exchange

-The exchange allows you to buy Cardano with a credit card, debit card, SEPA transfer, ACH and wire transfer.
-If you want to save on fees, it’s better to use the trading platform and not the instant buy option.
-You can read my complete CEX review here.
+The exchange allows you to buy Cardano with a credit card, debit card, SEPA transfer, Swift, Skrill, Epay, ACH, and wire transfer.
+If you want to save on fees, using the trading platform and not the instant buy option is better.
+You can read our complete CEX.IO review here.

 Buying Cardano through Coinbase

-Coinbase has been around since 2012 and has a solid reputation, with the only exception being the quality of its support; It seems like the company has a lot of room for improvement there, with the only live support being subject to lengthy phone waiting times and an offline response time that’s somewhere between ‘slow’ and ‘no response at all’.
+Coinbase has been around since 2012 and has a solid reputation, with the only exception being the quality of its support.
+It seems like the company has a lot of room for improvement there, with the only live support being subject to lengthy phone waiting times and an offline response time between ‘slow’ and ‘no response at all.’

 Still, Coinbase is one of the cheapest and fastest options for buying ADA – as long as its services are available in your country.

-Coinmama is one of the oldest crypto exchanges around.
+Coinmama is one of the oldest cryptocurrency brokers around.
 Coinmama acts as a broker, meaning they instantly send you your coins instead of holding them in a dedicated account like other sites may do.

-Coinmama allows you to buy Cardano with a credit card, debit card, SEPA/Swift transfer, Apple/Google Pay or Skrill.
-Verification is relatively quick and the fees are pretty low compared to the competition.
-You can read my complete Coinmama review here.
+Coinmama allows you to buy Cardano with a credit card, debit card, SEPA/Swift transfer, Apple/Google Pay, or Skrill.
+Verification is relatively quick, and the fees are pretty low compared to the competition.
+You can read our complete Coinmama review here.

-Binance is a cryptocurrency exchange founded in 2017, that has become the biggest crypto exchange in the world.
-On Binance, you can find and trade over 500 cryptocurrencies, including ADA, that can be bought with a variety of cryptos or fiat currency.
+Binance is a cryptocurrency exchange founded in 2017 that has become the biggest crypto exchange in the world.
+On Binance, you can find and trade over 500 cryptocurrencies, including ADA, that can be bought with various cryptos or fiat currencies.

-Binance lets you buy coins from its exchange with credit or debit card, SEPA transfer or bank transfer.
-You can read my complete Binance review here.
+Binance lets you buy coins from its exchange with a credit or debit card, SEPA transfer, or bank transfer.
+You can read our complete Binance review here.

 Here’s how to buy Cardano on Binance using Bitcoin: